Heartbeat Monitoring

 How Heartbeats Work

-1. You create a heartbeat with a cron schedule (e.g., “daily at 2 AM”)
+Define a cron schedule (e.g., "daily at 2 AM") and a grace period.

-4. If no ping is received within the grace period, an incident is created
+If no ping arrives within the grace period

 Creating Your First Heartbeat